Merri/react-tabbordion/README.md

 As you can see most of Panel's props are set by a parent Tabbordion.

-The following props are provided for each direct child of a Panel:
+The following props are provided for each direct child of a Panel that has `YourComponent.isPanelChild = true`:

 - isPanelChecked
 - isPanelVisible